Biblical Counseling Is Discipleship

 As Powlison taught: “Counseling is the church’s frontline ministry of wise love.”

-We believe that this kind of growth in wise love cannot be acquired via curricula or programs—but through a lifelong endeavor to enter pain, confusion, trauma, sin, fear, and grief with the gospel hope and biblical wisdom of Jesus Christ.
+We believe that this kind of growth in wise love cannot be acquired via curricula or programs—but through a lifelong endeavor to enter pain, confusion, suffering, sin, fear, and grief with the gospel hope and biblical wisdom of Jesus Christ.

 3. The Bible Is a Book for Counseling